Oriental Medicine Program

 Students in the Oriental Medicine program study various forms of acupuncture, traditional herbs and formulas, as well as, nutrition and Chinese food therapy.
-They are introduced to new clinical protocols, based firmly upon the principles of TCM that combine nutritional supplements with herbal formulas.
-Students also learn which foods to recommend and which to avoid based upon the TCM pattern and presenting complaint and traditional constitutions.
+They are introduced to new clinical protocols, based firmly upon the principles of Traditional Chinese Medicine (TCM) that combine nutritional supplements with herbal formulas.
+Students also learn which foods to recommend and which to avoid based upon the TCM pattern and presenting complaint of the patient.

 Education focuses on the “Zang Fu” system of physiology, pathology, diagnosis, and treatment strategy.
 Traditional pulse and tongue diagnosis aid the graduate in formulating and comprehensive treatment plan.
 This is the style taught today, in China, at Universities of Chinese Medicine and practiced in their affiliated teaching hospitals.

 The total hours in the Oriental Medicine program are 199.8 quarter credit hours, or 2,826 clock hours.
 Additional internship hours and courses may be needed for licensure in some states.
-However graduate are qualified for licensure in the Midwest.
+However, graduatea are qualified for licensure in the Midwest.

 Graduates of the Midwest College’s Oriental Medicine Program earn a Bachelor of Science degree in Nutrition (TCM) granted simultaneously with the Master of Science degree in Oriental Medicine.
 Graduates are qualified to sit all examinations given by the NCCAOM, and meet the requirements for a license in Illinois, Wisconsin and many other states.

 For information on the Midwest College of Oriental Medicine’s Acupuncture program, click here.